-Mentor • You should have already contacted a mentor and started doing exploratory research on your topic.
+Mentor/First Reader • You should have already contacted a mentor and started doing exploratory research on your topic.
 If not, do so as soon as possible.

-The thesis mentor, also known as the first reader, is your primary guide through the thesis process.
-He or she will help you identify a workable research question, develop an appropriate methodology, find and use primary and secondary sources, and structure and format your thesis correctly.
-Be sure to choose someone you are comfortable working with, and let Dr. Schenck know if you need any help identifying a potential mentor.
-You will be put into a section of Inst 421 with your mentor early in the semester.
+Your thesis mentor, also known as the first reader, is your primary guide through this process.
+They will help you identify a workable research question, develop an appropriate methodology, find and use primary and secondary sources, and structure and format your thesis correctly.
+Be sure to choose someone you are comfortable working with, and let Dr. Gowan (igowan@olemiss.edu) know if you need any help identifying this person.
+You should have already been put into a section of Inst 421 with your mentor as the instructor.

 You should schedule regular meetings with your mentor.
 Croft mentors typically meet with their students once per week, or, at a minimum, two times a month.
-Let Dr. Schenck know right away if you have difficulty scheduling meetings with your mentor.
+Let Dr. Gowan know right away if you have difficulty scheduling meetings with your mentor.
+These meetings can be virtual or in- person, depending on what you and your mentor prefer.

-Second and Third Readers • In addition to your mentor, you will also have a second and third reader, who will form your thesis committee.
-This semester, your second and third readers will serve as additional resources to help you develop a compelling and manageable thesis project.
+Second and Third Readers • In addition to your mentor, you will also have a second and third reader, who will be part of your thesis committee and serve as additional resources to help you develop a compelling and manageable thesis project.
 They will also read your thesis at the end of Inst 422, give you feedback, and determine your grade for that course.